hipe/tmx/lib/skylab/callback/doc/issues/049-the-scn-narrative.md

 don't use a scanner when an enumerator is a better fit. our point in this article is just to say that the scanner is a better choice for a universal way to model iteration, for the kinds of iterating we generally do.

-## :[#023] the array scanner narrative

-in theory the array can be mutated mid-scan, but this is not tested so assume it will not work right off the bat. internally this just maintains two indexes, one from the begnining and one from the end; and checks current array length against these two at every `gets` or `rgets`.

-(leave this line intact, this is when we flipped it back - as soon as the number of functions outnumbered the number of [i]vars it started to feel silly. however we might one day go back and compare the one vs.  the other with [#bm-001])

-## :[#004] the list scanner for read

-### implementation

-just for fun we implement our own double-buffering. yes, OS IO is better at this generally, but we do it ourselves just as an excercize, and in case we ever want to have arbitrarily complex critera for what constitues a record and record separator.

-also as an excercize, this is written in functional soup: the only instance variables that we employ are either procs that operate within a closure, or they are auxiliary service accessors (i.e not part of the core algorithm or operation). all of our public methods simply wrap these procs (or again are auxiliary).

-### usage

-just like when calling `gets` on an IO, each call to `gets` result in each next line from the IO, without ever adding or removing its own newlines, but the resultant line will end in a newline sequence if one existed in the file.

-`count` will tell you how many lines have been read by gets (0 when the object is first created, 1 after you have successfully `gets`'ed one line, etc).

-`gets` will result in `nil` (possibly at the first call) when the IO has no more bytes left to give. `gets` can be called any number of subsequent times and will continue to be `nil`.

-** NOTE **

-the filehandle is closed by this scanner at any first such occurence of the end of the file being reached, but NOTE it will not be closed otherwise.

-## :[#024] the string scanner narrative

-minimal abstract enumeration and scanning of the lines of a string.
-+ quacks like a simple scanner
-+ better than plain old ::Enumerator b.c you can call `next` (gets) without catching the ::StopIteration.
-+ future-proof: maybe it uses ::S-tringScanner internally, maybe not.

-### the 'reverse' scannner

-it is just a clever way of building a yielder that expects to be given with `yield` or `<<` a sequence of zero or more lines that do not contain newlines.